wjandrea/what-bash/README.md

     0 - otherwise
 ```

+### See also

+- [`namei`](https://manpages.debian.org/util-linux/namei.1.html) - follow a pathname until a terminal point is found
+    - Can be used to show symlinks in the directory path to a file
+    - You might hear me call this `roots`, like the opposite of `tree`

 ## Installation

 Put `symlink-info.sh` in your `PATH` as `symlink-info`.
 Source `what.sh` to get the function `what`.